Frequently Asked Questions About A TASTE OF JUDAISM™

 Request camera-ready ads from the URJ and make arrangements with newspapers for advertising

-Encourage local newspapers to run stories about Taste of Judaism
+Encourage local newspapers to run stories about A TASTE OF JUDAISM.

 Four weeks before the first class: